maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > (Max) We will begin this session with a guide to setting up your development
 > environment for productivity.
 >
-> Then, would dive deep into Developer Tools available in the browser, try out
+> Then, we would dive deep into Developer Tools available in the browser, try
-> debugging an application and examine helpful AI-based tools.
+> out debugging an application and examine helpful AI-based tools.
 >
 > Finally, we would conclude with a list of resources available for the Maps SDK
 > for JavaScript for further learning.
 >
+> Besides what is covered in this presentation, we have great supplemental
+> resources for those who wish to dive deeper.
+We will share a link to all these
+> resources at the end of the presentation.
+>
-> (Noah) There's a wealth of knowledge we're eager to share, so let's get
+> There's a wealth of knowledge we're eager to share, so let's get started.

-> started.
+## Setting up your dev environment

 ## Setting up your dev environment

 ## Code Editor

 VS Code (other options available)

 - Syntax highlighting 🏳️‍🌈
 - Code Hinting 💬
 - Git integration 🌳
 - Theming 😎
 - Task integration ⛑️

 > speaker notes:
 >